Sun-Sean/Projects/Python/python_final_project/README.md

 Now knowing the use of pandas library, what I could have done better then, was to perhaps store the data in a pandas dataframe, which enables easier data manipulation.

+Also, I would instead store the data outside the main code in another file, for the purpose of tidiness of code, and convenience to add in additional data.